sproogen/ForecastrApp/README.md

-WindFinderApp
+Forecastr Android App
 =============

-Welcome to the WindFinderApp Repo.
+Welcome to the Forecastr Repo.

 Project tracking can be found here - https://waffle.io/sproogen/forecastrapp

-The WindForecastProject folder is the android app and the 'WindForecastProject Files' contains resource files, for images ect., for reference.
+The WindForecastProject folder is the android app and the 'ForecastrAssets' folder contains resource files, for images/designs ect.

 Dependencies
 -------------